firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-23-odontogenesis.md

 "Did you hear that?"
 Abby asked her neighbor, Vivienne.
 The two of them had been chatting over the fence that separated their front yards.
 Vivienne had cornered her to talk about school fundraising while Abby uprooted the dandelions that had appeared in the green expanse of her lawn.
 Abby, anxious for a distraction, had seized on the noise.

 "Hear what?"
 Vivienne asked.
-She ran her tongue over the porcelain crowns where her incisors had once been—a nervous habit she’d picked up ever since the dentist had planted them in her gums.
+She ran her tongue over the porcelain crowns where her incisors had once been — a nervous habit she’d picked up ever since the dentist had planted them in her gums.
 They didn’t seem to sit quite right in her mouth.

 "The kids," Abby said.
 She set aside the long, tapered root that she’d yanked out of the grass and stood.
 "I thought I heard them fighting."